petersenpeter/CellExplorer/docs/interface/neuroscope2-description.md

 Shows a RMS noise inset for all channel in the upper right corner.
 The raw traces, the current filters or a custom filter can be used.
 The custom filter is specified by the lower and higher filter settings (Hz).
 The filter applied is a 3rd order Zero-phase digital butter filter.

 <a href="https://buzsakilab.com/wp/wp-content/uploads/2022/03/NeuroScope2_screenshot_spectrogram.png">![CellExplorer](https://buzsakilab.com/wp/wp-content/uploads/2022/03/NeuroScope2_screenshot_spectrogram_lowress.jpg)</a>

+The screenshot above shows a 128 channels recording with a spectrogram shown below the traces for the channel highlighted in white.
+A RMS-noise channel-inset is shown in the upper right corner, showing the signal RMS-amplitude across the color-coded channels, The RMS-amplitude was calculated from the filtered traces (custom filter: 100Hz to 220Hz) .
+The spike raster is color-coded and sorted by putative cell types.